Gluon TMDs and NRQCD matrix elements in $J/\psi$ production at an EIC: Abstract

 \section{Abstract}

 In this paper we analyze azimuthal asymmetries in the processes of unpolarized and polarized $J/\psi \,(\Upsilon)$ production at an Electron-Ion Collider.
 Apart from giving access to various unknown gluon transverse momentum distributions, we suggest to use them as a new method to extract specific color-octet NRQCD long-distance matrix elements, i.e.\ $\langle0\vert{\cal O}_{8}^{J/\psi}(^{1}S_{0})\vert0\rangle$ and $\langle0\vert{\cal O}_{8}^{J/\psi}(^{3}P_{0})\vert0\rangle$, whose values are still quite uncertain and for which lattice calculations are unavailable.
 The new method is based on combining measurements of analogous asymmetries in open heavy-quark pair production which can be performed at the same energy.
+We also study for the first time the effects of transverse-momentum smearing in the quarkonium formation process.
 To enhance the gluon contribution one can consider smaller values of $x$ and, in order to assess the impact of small-$x$ evolution, we perform a numerical study using the MV model as a starting input and evolve it with the JIMWLK equations.